SilviaImeneo1/Foundations_of_HPC_FinalProject/Exercise2/README.md

   * spread

 Each of the four final directories includes:
-* one or more `.sh` file.
-When we could not execute the three libraries together within the allowed 2 hours, we prepared multiple `.sh` files to execute them separatly.
+* one or more `.sh` file: when we could not execute the three libraries together within the allowed 2 hours, we prepared multiple `.sh` files to execute them separatly.
 * several `.csv` files with the results that we obtained when measuring the performance of the libraries.
 Reading the name of each `.sh` and `.csv` file should be enough to have a clear understanding of the applied configuration.
 For example, `EPYC_FixedCores_close_MKL_openBLAS.sh` is the shell script for the libraries MKL and openBLAS, run using a close thread allocation policy, when scaling over the size of the matrix, using EPYC nodes.